petruki/validator4oak/README.md

 This module provides a middleware for Oak to validate request using JSON Schema.

-Main features:
 - Validate request query, body, header parameters
-- Sanitize request query, body, header parameters
+- Sanitize request query and body parameters
-- Allow to define custom error handler
+- Define custom error handler
-- Allow to create custom validators and sanitizers
+- Create custom validators and sanitizers
-- Stack multiple validators and sanitizers for the same parameter
+- Stack up multiple validators and sanitizers

 Import module with: